 What does an office volunteer do?

-There are lots of ways you can help out in the office, at 1300 Civic Drive in Walnut Creek.
+There are many ways you can help in our office, located at 1300 Civic Drive in Walnut Creek.
 Your duties will vary based on your experience and what you feel comfortable doing.
 You can:

 Do research online or on the phone

 I don't have very much time, but I want to help.
 What can I do?